DuncanDoyle/katacoda/optaplanner-workbench-cloud-balancing/planning-constraints.md

 2. Incremental Java: only calculate the score increments in every step.
 Very hard to implement but can be really fast (if implemented correctly).
 Hard tp manage and maintain.
 3. Drools: incremental score calculation using the Drools engine.
 Every constriant is implemented as a score rule.
 High performant and easy to implement and maintain.

 Given the above, we will use Drools to implement our rules.
-Let's first build our *hard constraints*.
+Let's first create a Drools global variable that will hold our planning score.